arifbillah360/All-in-One-Own-Custom-Data-Center-web-panel/README.md

 **Edge:**
 1. Click "Advanced"
-2. Click "Continue to arif-server.local"
+2. Click "Continue to gub-server.local"

 **Why this happens:** CyberPanel uses self-signed SSL certificate.
 This is safe for local network access.